-If you have a school-aged child, or remember your own school days, chances are you’ve seen a child carrying around an overloaded backpack.
+If you have a school-aged child or remember your own school days, chances are you’ve seen a student carrying around an overloaded backpack.
 But while this may seem like a minor inconvenience, book bags filled with heavy school supplies can actually have long-term effects on a child’s shoulders, neck and back.
 To help prevent injuries, the American Occupational Therapy Association (AOTA) chooses to recognize the third Wednesday of each September as National School Backpack Awareness Day.
-For 2016, it will be recognized on September 21.
+For 2017, it is observed on September 20.

 What Happens When Kids Carry More Than They Can Handle?